Brentry and Henbury Children’s Centre (“BHCC”)

 • We believe that providing support to families is at the heart of supporting the children.
 Through our services we aim to equip parents/carers with the skills and confidence that they need to better support their children to develop and thrive.

 • Our Behaviour Policy supports our belief that children flourish best in an ordered environment in which everyone knows what is expected of them and children are free to develop their play and learning without fear of being hurt or hindered by anyone else.
 The support and strategies we use to manage any challenging behaviour benefit all the children.

-• Relevant staff members are trained to support medical needs and in some cases all staff receive training.
+• Relevant staff members are trained to support medical needs, and in some cases all staff members receive training.
 We have an Administration of Medicine Policy in place.

 • We endeavour to seek the views of the children in everything that we do and respond to individual needs, for example sensory experiences in the resources and activities provided.